 Results

 Baseline characteristics of the murine gut microbiome.
-All mice in our study were genetically identical, co-housed in the same cages, and fed with the same cellulose-based diet 7 days prior to dietary fiber intervention.
+All mice in our study were gender, age and genetically identical, and fed with the same cellulose-based diet 7 days prior to dietary fiber intervention.
 While difficult to stratify human microbiomes, these mice can be naturally divided by vendor sources into groups with distinct microbiota composition (Fig. 1C, D).
 Beta-diversity (between-sample distance), calculated by Aitchison distance at the lowest classified taxonomy level, shows that the baseline compositions of our mice cluster by vendor (Adonis, P < 0.001) and are characterized by distinct bacterial taxa (Fig. 1C).
-For example, Shanghai mice lack several commensal mucosal-monosaccharide-utilizers such as Muribaculaceae and Rikenellaceae.
+For example, Shanghai mice lack several commensal complex polysaccharides degraders such as Muribaculaceae and Rikenellaceae [21, 22].
 The profound inter-vendor difference (Adonis, P < 0.001) was also observed at the family level (Fig. 1D).
 Due to the high between-vendor variation, mice from the same vendor can be effectively treated as independent biological replicates for each baseline microbiota composition.